chrisbartley/aq-buzz/docs/feather-sense-assembly.md

 # Feather Sense Device Assembly

-As described in the [README](../README.md), one of the two Arduino-based devices I created for this project is built around the [Adafruit Feather nRF52840 Sense](https://learn.adafruit.com/adafruit-feather-sense).
+As mentioned in the [project description](../README.md), one of the two Arduino-based devices I created for this project is built around the [Adafruit Feather nRF52840 Sense](https://learn.adafruit.com/adafruit-feather-sense).
 This document contains the parts list, details of the build process, and an overview of software installation.

 ## Parts List